-What have you noticed about your own child's development during the last few weeks or months?
-Are they able to do new things like button a shirt, ride a bike without training wheels, or carry on a back-and-forth conversation more naturally?
+\\\ What have you noticed about your own child's development during the last few weeks or months?

+Is your child able to do new things like button a shirt, ride a bike without training wheels, or carry on a back-and-forth conversation more naturally?